The Famous WordPress 5-Minute Installation For Non-Techies

 If you followed our WordPress Installation tutorials, you should have a web hosting account already set up with cPanel.

-For more information about choosing a web hosting provider, see this tutorial:
+If you need more information about choosing a web hosting provider, see this tutorial:

 If you already have a web hosting account set up with cPanel, then see this tutorial to learn how to install WordPress with a couple of mouse clicks: